Corporate Social Marketing Concept

 The societal marketing concept was an offshoot of the marketing concept wherein an organization believes in giving back to the society by producing better products targeted towards society welfare.
 Some have questioned whether the marketing concept is an appropriate philosophy in an age of environmental deterioration, resource shortages, explosive population growth, world hunger and poverty, and neglected social services.
 Are companies that successfully satisfy consumer wants necessarily acting in the best, long-run interests of consumers and society?

-They see it as affording an opportunity for companies to enhance their corporate reputation, raise brand awareness, increase customer loyalty, build sales, and increase press coverage.
+They see it as affording an opportunity for companies to enhance their corporate reputation, raise brand awareness, increase customers loyalty, build sales, and increase press coverage.
 They believe that customers will increasingly look for demonstrations of good corporate citizenship.
 Smart companies will respond by adding “higher order” image attributes than simply rational and emotional benefits.
 Critics, however, complain that cause related marketing might make consumers feel they have fulfilled their philanthropic duties by buying products instead of donating to causes directly.
-Thus societal marketing concept as related to cause related marketing differs mainly because here, the company makes a proactive effort to give back to the society.
+Thus societal marketing concept as related to cause related marketing differs mainly because here, the company makes a proactive effort to give back to the society through Societal Marketing Concept.

 Also read – Company orientation towards the marketplace